+Considering the difficulty in interpreting lion numbers and the availability of an alternative, the 2015 Red List did not use total lion numbers (Criterion D in the Red List) for the assessment.
 Instead, it inferred a decline (Criterion A) of 43% based on time trend analysis of census data for 47 relatively well monitored lion populations.
-The population in Niassa (Mozambique) was excluded from certain calculations as an outlier, and Tanzania disputed the representativeness of data on its populations, but overall the assessment comprised a substantial portion of the total species population and therefore the species as a whole was assessed as Vulnerable.
-The overall classification however masks a dichotomy: Sample lion populations increased by 12% in four southern African countries (Botswana, Namibia, South Africa and Zimbabwe) and in India, while an observed decline
+These populations comprised a substantial portion of the total species population and therefore the species as a whole was assessed as Vulnerable.
+The overall classification however masks a dichotomy: Sample lion populations increased by 12% in four southern African countries (Botswana, Namibia, South Africa and Zimbabwe) and in India, while an observed decline of 60% in sample populations was inferred for the remainder of its African range.